 Property Tax is determined by your taxable value.
 Divide your taxable value by 1000 and then multiply it by your millage rate to determine your property tax.

 Example: A taxable value of 100,000 times a millage of 32.1091 (a mill is a thousandth of a dollar) ($100,000 / 1000) X 32.1091 = $3210.91

 Principal Residence Exemption (previously named the Homestead Exemption) lowers the millage rate by 18 mills.
 The PRE must be established by June 1 for summer tax and November 1 for winter tax.
 This is your residence which you own and occupy as documented by deeds, the voter registration roll, your drivers’ license and income tax returns.
 An affidavit must be on file at the township.
 Click here for the Principal Residence Exemption Form.

-If you have any valuation questions, you may speak with the Township Assessor, Steve Hansen, on Saturday's from 10:00 am - 2:00 pm.
-Call 772-6701 ext.
+If you have any valuation questions, you may speak with the Township Assessor, Steve Hansen, on Tuesday's & Thursday's from 8:30 am - 12:00 pm.
+Call 772-6701 Ext.
 104 and leave a message or e-mail Steve.Hansen@zeelandtwp.org.